ROCm-DS/hipDF/docs/install/INSTALL.md

 9. Install hipDF into `hipdf_dev`

 > **NOTE:**
-> Be aware that `install_hipdf.sh` script deviates slightly in the order of operations.
+> The `install_hipdf.sh` script deviates slightly in the order of operations.
 One key difference is that it assumes that hipDF is already downloaded.

 #### Step 1: Install ROCm

-You must have a full ROCm 6.4.0 (or later) installation on your system. [^rocm] This guide assumes that the ROCm path is `/opt/rocm`.
+You must have a full ROCm 6.4.0 or later installation on your system.
+See [ROCm installation for Linux](<https://rocm.docs.amd.com/projects/install-on-linux/en/latest/>) for more information.
+This guide assumes that the ROCm path is `/opt/rocm`.

 #### Step 2: Install Conda

 `hipDF` must be built inside of a predefined Conda environment to ensure that it is working properly.
-A minimum free version of Conda is Miniconda [^miniconda].
+A minimum free version of Conda is [Miniconda](https://docs.anaconda.com/miniconda/#).

 #### Cython and Python dependencies: CuPy, Numba HIP, hipMM, HIP Python, ROCm LLVM Python